 The flavor is a combination of creamy strawberry and pineapple, with sour citrus notes.

-For the rest of our time here we just relaxed, enjoying a few early barefoot morning runs along the edge of the seashore where the sand is solid and there are few stones/shells.
+For the rest of our time in Kuala Penyu we just relaxed, enjoying a few early barefoot morning runs along the edge of the seashore where the sand is solid and there are few stones/shells.

 Towards the end of our stay, a group of local Christians arrived from nearby Labuan Island for a 2-day gathering.
 They were a very sociable group, and enjoyed themselves singing and studying the bible.

-The next destination for us would be Sandakan on the north-eastern coast of Borneo.
-We were going to discover some of the larger species of indigenous life in Borneo – The Wild Man himself.
+Following this 4-night stay in Kuala Penyu, our next destination would be Sandakan on the north-eastern coast of Borneo.
+We were going to discover some of the larger species of indigenous life in Borneo – The Wild Man himself!